RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 7. Open the installation folder of Le Mans Ultimate
 8. Go to `UserData\player`
 9. Open `CustomPluginVariables.json` with a text editor like notepad
+10. If you see anything else than `null` as text in this file go to step 11.
+Else please read: https://community.lemansultimate.com/index.php?threads/shared-memory-plugin-not-loading.3705/#post-24870 and install the C++ redistributable(https://aka.ms/highdpimfc2013x64enu).
+Then launch and exit the game.
-10. Set the rFactor2SharedMemoryMapPlugin64.dll to `" Enabled": 1,` and Save
+11. Set the rFactor2SharedMemoryMapPlugin64.dll to `" Enabled": 1,` and Save.

 # Forza Horizon 5
 1. Go to Options